What Is Copyright?

 A. In many cases you can.
 However, it is important to understand the terms of the publishing contract you have signed.
 Many contracts allow you to post a version of the article to the university repository or on a personal website.
 Library staff members can help you read through the terms of your contract—Ask a Librarian.

-Q. I'd like to link to a YouTube video from my course website on Blackboard, what are the copyright implications, if any?
+Q. I'd like to link to a YouTube video from my course website on Brightspace, what are the copyright implications, if any?

 A. Linking to web content is generally fine.
 However, if you link to infringing material you may find it disappears before your class session.
 If you suspect material is infringing, you should locate an alternative source.
 Contact your library about finding a licensed copy.

-Q. I have a bunch of articles I’d like to post for my course on Blackboard.
+Q. I have a bunch of articles I’d like to post for my course on Brightspace.
 Can anyone help me with that?

 A. Each campus library has someone to help you.
 Library staff members will help you determine what needs to be licensed and what can be directly linked.
 We can also assist you with understanding licensing and any applicable fees.
 See our course reserve contact information.